muldon/dupeRep/README.md

 4. [Maven 3](https://maven.apache.org/)

 ### Installing the app.
-1. Download the SO [Dump of March 2017].
+1. Download the SO Dump of March 2017.
 We provide two dumps where both contains the main tables we use.
 They differs only in **posts** table.
-In one of them the table contains the original content, while the other is stemmed and had the stop words removed.
-The next steps are described considered the fastest way to reproduce DupPredictor, in other words, the stemmed/stopped dump.
-If you desire to simulate the entire process, including the stemming and stop words removal, follow the instructions available in [preprocess] for stemming and removing the stop words, then procceed in next steps.
+In [Dump 1](http://lascam.facom.ufu.br/companion/duplicatequestion/backup_so_2017_raw_basic_tables_ok.backup), the table is stemmed and had the stop words removed.
+Also it has the synonyms of tags and code blocks already extracted.
+In [Dump 2](...), the table contains the original content.
+The next steps are described considered the fastest way to reproduce DupPredictor, in other words, for Dump 1.
+If you desire to simulate the entire process, including the stemming and stop words removal, follow the instructions available in [preprocess], then proceed in next steps.

 2. On your DB tool, create a new database named stackoverflow2017.
 This is a query example:
 ```
 CREATE DATABASE stackoverflow2017